tytydraco/yessleep/out/I_stopped_off_at_a_secluded_Diner_luckily_for_me_I_didnt_eat_the_food.md

 A voice sounded behind me,

 “I hope you will feel more comfortable now sir, please enjoy your meal.”
-A sinister voice stated behind me.

 The waiter had followed me out of the restroom and was stood uncomfortably close behind my back.